se-for-sci/se-for-sci.github.io/content/week01_intro/python_setup.md

 want: official packaging using PyPA tools (like pip), or the conda Python and packages.
 Both options will be outlined below.

+There are also modern Rust-based alternatives; uv replaces the PyPA tooling, and pixi replaces the conda/mamba family.
+Unless you have a reason not to use them, you should probably start with them, as they are simple, modern, and many times faster than the classic tools.
+After describing the classic tooling below, you'll find information on these new alternatives.

 ## PyPA packaging

 To use the standard tools, you can get Python from anywhere (except Conda, see